Aylur/ags-docs/src/content/docs/config/reactivity.md

 ```

 :::note
-Most signals like `clicked` are available as a propety on the widget.
+Most signals like `clicked` are available as a property on the widget.
 So its rare that `.on` or `.connect` will be needed.

 ```js